Stability analysis of the Navier-Stokes velocity tracking problem with bang-bang controls: Introduction

 Here, $ y_0$ denotes the initial velocity field, $\nu>0$ is the so-called kinematic viscosity parameter, and $\Sigma:=\partial\Omega\times(0,T)$ the lateral boundary of the open cylinder $Q$.
 We consider the classical \textit{velocity tracking problem}

-Optimal control problems often involve a regularizing term that aids in the formulation and analysis of the control strategies and the numerical implementation.
+{Optimal control problems often involve a regularizing term that aids in the formulation and analysis of the control strategies and the numerical implementation.
 However, there exist certain scenarios where this regularizing term is absent, such is the case for affine problems, which leads to a different class of solutions that pose additional challenges.
-In particular, with the absence of the classical regularizing term in problem (\ref{conset})-(\ref{optpro}) the optimal control may generically exhibit a bang-bang behavior.
-The absence of regularizing terms has attracted attention due to its implications for the solution of the underlying dynamical system (\ref{dynsys}).
-While a regularization on the objective functional could offer certain mathematical advantages, the problem at hand steers the state solution towards the desired velocity better as highlighted previously in \cite{Vtyt1} and \cite{CC2017}.
-Nevertheless, the analysis without regularization terms requires careful consideration of bang-bang controls.
+In particular, the optimal control for problem (\ref{conset})-(\ref{optpro}) may generically exhibit a bang-bang behavior, i.e. the control $u = (u^1,u^2)$ may satisfy $u^i(x,t) \in \{ u^i_a(x,t), u^i_b(x,t) \}$ for a.e. $(x,t)\in Q$.
+These kinds of optimal control problems have attracted attention due to their implications for the solution of the underlying dynamical system (\ref{dynsys}).
+While a regularization on the objective functional could offer certain mathematical advantages, the problem at hand steers the state solution towards the desired velocity better as highlighted previously in \cite{Vtyt1} and \cite{CKbangbang}.}

 This paper focuses on the stability of solutions for problem (\ref{conset})-(\ref{optpro}).
-In order to highlight our contributions, we recall previous literature related to the problem.
+To highlight our contributions, we recall previous literature related to the problem.
 We begin with some previous works on optimal control of the Navier--Stokes equations where the regularization term appears.
 As second-order conditions are intimately related to stability, we mention the work \cite{SecWT} on sufficient conditions.
-In regard to stability, we mention the works \cite{CK1,CK2}, where error estimates for a Galerkin time-stepping scheme were established.
+In regard to stability, we mention the works \cite{CK1,CK2}, where error estimates for a Galerkin time-stepping scheme were established. {We want to mention also the recent paper \cite{FO2023}, where a regularized point-wise-in-time tracking type objective functional is considered.}